Milagai, Kathirikkai And Kodaimilagai Bajji | Fritters

 Notes -

-• Any other preferred vegetables could also be used like potatoes, cauliflower, bread, onions, raw banana and so on.
-If using cauliflower, I would steam them first to cook it half way through and then dip it in batter.
+• Any other preferred vegetables could also be used like potatoes, cauliflower, bread, onions, raw banana, and so on.
+If using cauliflower, I would steam it first to cook it halfway through and then dip it in batter.

 Milagai, Kathirikkai And Kodaimilagai Bajji served in a star shaped glass bowl

-Milagai, Kathirikkai And Kodaimilagai Bajji in a Tray
+Milagai, Kathirikkai And Kodaimilagai Bajji in a tray - Feature Image

 Milagai, Kathirikkai, And Kodaimilagai Bajji | Fritters